thi-ng/umbrella/packages/strings/README.md

 ## About

 Various higher-order, but low-level string formatting & utility functions, some memoized.
 WIP / Alpha.
+Please sources for now.

 ## Installation